kfcampbell/kfcampbell.github.io/_posts/2020-05-31-go-for-csharp-people-part-one.markdown

 ### Creating an example application for a sandbox

 Go has a [sweet playground](https://play.golang.org/) for you to experiment in!
-But if you're the type who's reading this in Mutt through an RSS feed, [install Go](https://golang.org/doc/install) (or on MacOS, just run `brew install go`) and create a file called `whateverYouDamnWellPlease.go` and fill it with the following content:
+But if you're the type who's reading this in Mutt through an RSS feed, [install Go](https://golang.org/doc/install) (or on MacOS, just run `brew install go`) and create a file called `main.go` and fill it with the following content:

 ```go
 package main